 4. Avoid blame.

-fear is what causes that blank stare we so often see after a child is aggressive.
-Lecturing about what she's done wrong scares her and puts her on
+fear is what causes that blank stare of shame we so often see after a child is aggressive.
+Lecturing about what she's done wrong scares her and puts

-the defensive.
-So she stares us down, hardening her heart.
+her on the defensive.
+So she stares us down and shuts us out, hardening her heart.

 5. See it from your child's perspective.